elooly10/elooly10/README.md

 - ✋🏻 Hi, I’m @elooly10
 - 👀 I’m interested in _coding_
-- 🌱 I’m currently learning _Uhh I should learn python_?
+- 🌱 I’m currently learning _Uhh I should learn python?_
-- 💞️ I’m looking to collaborate on _Really Nothing_
+- 💞️ I’m looking to collaborate on _Ashling_
 - 📫 How to reach me _Uh Leave A Notice on http://elooly.com/wiki/mediawiki-1.36.1/index.php/User_talk:Mhardy_
 - 🧑🏻‍💻 Also Please See https://elooly.com, My Website!
 <!---